spacemit-com/docs/en/source.md

 - For Buildroot 2.2.6 and earlier

-  Recommended: Ubuntu 20.04 or a newer LTS version; or any Linux distribution that supports Docker.
+  Recommended: Ubuntu 20.04 or a newer LTS version; other Linux distributions are untested.

 ### Install Dependencies